28.2 C

 Baseball Hall of Famer Dead at 65

-Hall of Fame second baseman Ryne Sandberg, cherished by fans throughout his 15 seasons with the Chicago Cubs, passed away Monday at his home at the age of 65 after fighting metastatic prostate cancer.
-According to the Cubs, Sandberg was with his family when he died.
+Hall of Fame second baseman Ryne Sandberg, adored by fans throughout his 15-year career with the Chicago Cubs, died Monday at his home at age 65 after a battle with metastatic prostate cancer.
+According to the Cubs, Sandberg was surrounded by his family when he passed away.

-A native of Spokane, Washington, Sandberg shared his diagnosis of metastatic prostate cancer in January 2024.
-He underwent chemotherapy and radiation, and by August 2024, he announced he was in remission.
-However, on December 10, he revealed through Instagram that his cancer had returned and spread to other parts of his body.
-Earlier this month, he expressed his determination to keep fighting the disease while savoring time with loved ones.
+Born in Spokane, Washington, Sandberg shared his metastatic prostate cancer diagnosis in January 2024.
+He underwent rounds of chemotherapy and radiation, and reported being in remission by August.
+In December, he posted on Instagram that his cancer had returned and metastasized.
+Earlier this month, he voiced his determination to keep fighting while cherishing moments with loved ones.

-Sandberg was chosen by the Philadelphia Phillies out of North Central High School in the 20th round of the 1978 amateur draft.
-He made his big-league debut in 1981, collecting one hit in six at-bats over 13 games for the Phillies.
-In January 1982, he was traded to the Cubs along with Larry Bowa in exchange for veteran Ivan De Jesus—in what turned out to be one of the most one-sided trades in baseball history.
+The Philadelphia Phillies selected Sandberg in the 20th round of the 1978 amateur draft from North Central High School.
+He made his MLB debut with the Phillies in 1981, getting one hit in six at-bats over 13 games.
+In January 1982, he was traded to the Cubs with Larry Bowa for veteran Ivan De Jesus—a move now seen as one of the most lopsided deals in baseball.

-With the Cubs, Sandberg posted a .285 batting average, hit 282 home runs, drove in 1,061 runs, and stole 344 bases.
-He was selected to 10 All-Star Games, won the Home Run Derby in 1990, and earned nine Gold Gloves.
-MLB Commissioner Rob Manfred called Sandberg not just a Cubs icon but a beloved figure across baseball, praising him as a five-tool player with tremendous power, speed, and work ethic.
+Sandberg’s time with the Cubs saw him achieve a .285 batting average, 282 home runs, 1,061 RBIs, and 344 stolen bases.
+He was picked for 10 All-Star Games, won the 1990 Home Run Derby, and picked up nine Gold Gloves.
+MLB Commissioner Rob Manfred described Sandberg as a beloved baseball figure beyond Chicago, known for his power, speed, strong work ethic, and all-around skill.

-Sandberg’s most remarkable year came in 1984, when he was named National League MVP after batting .314 with 19 home runs, 84 RBIs, 32 steals, 19 triples, and 114 runs.
-The Cubs took the NL East that season, and Sandberg batted .368 in the playoffs, though the team fell to San Diego after capturing the first two games of the NLCS at Wrigley Field.
+Sandberg’s standout season came in 1984, when he won the National League MVP award after hitting .314 with 19 home runs, 84 RBIs, 32 stolen bases, 19 triples, and 114 runs.
+That year, the Cubs clinched the NL East and Sandberg hit .368 in the playoffs, though Chicago ultimately lost to San Diego after taking the first two games of the NLCS at Wrigley Field.

-Jed Hoyer, Cubs President of Baseball Operations, said Sandberg was a superhero to Chicago, putting him alongside Michael Jordan and Walter Payton as icons who represented the city at the same time.
-Hoyer said no one handled stardom or the responsibility to a city better than Sandberg did.
+Jed Hoyer, Cubs President of Baseball Operations, said Sandberg was a Chicago superhero, comparing him to Michael Jordan and Walter Payton as sports icons who shaped the city around the same era.
+Hoyer said Sandberg’s humility and sense of responsibility to Chicago set him apart.

-Sandberg led the Cubs back to the postseason in 1989, batting .290 with 30 homers as Chicago won the NL East again.
-He hit .400 in the NLCS, but the Cubs were defeated by the Giants in five games.
-In 1990, he set a personal best with a National League-leading 40 home runs and collected 100 RBIs in both 1990 and 1991, though he never made another playoff appearance.
+Sandberg led Chicago back to the postseason in 1989, hitting .290 with 30 home runs as the Cubs again won the NL East.
+He batted .400 in the NLCS, but the team lost to the Giants in five games.
+In 1990, he set a personal high with a league-leading 40 home runs and achieved 100 RBIs in both 1990 and 1991, but never returned to the playoffs.

-At the time of his retirement following the 1997 season, Sandberg held the record for most home runs by a second baseman in MLB history.
-Hall of Fame pitcher Greg Maddux remembered Sandberg as both a fantastic teammate and player, noting how he led by example and mentored those around him.
+When Sandberg retired after the 1997 season, he held the MLB record for most home runs by a second baseman.
+Hall of Fame pitcher Greg Maddux remembered Sandberg as an exemplary teammate and leader, noting his willingness to mentor younger players.

-Sandberg entered the Baseball Hall of Fame in 2005, earning 76.2% of the vote from the Baseball Writers’ Association of America in his third year of eligibility.
-That same season, the Cubs retired his number 23 jersey.
-Former Cubs first baseman Mark Grace said that, considering both his offensive and defensive impact, there were years when Sandberg was the best all-around player anyone had seen.
+In 2005, Sandberg entered the Baseball Hall of Fame, collecting 76.2% of the vote from the Baseball Writers’ Association of America on his third ballot.
+That same year, the Cubs retired his number 23.
+Former Cubs first baseman Mark Grace said there were seasons when Sandberg was simply the best all-around player on the field, thanks to his impact on both offense and defense.

-After finishing his playing days, Sandberg managed in the minor leagues for both Chicago and Philadelphia, later joining the Phillies as third-base coach.
-Following Charlie Manuel’s dismissal in August 2013, he served as Philadelphia’s interim manager and posted a 119-159 record before stepping down during a tough 2015 season.
+After his playing days, Sandberg managed in the minor leagues for both the Cubs and the Phillies, then joined Philadelphia’s coaching staff as third-base coach.
+Following Charlie Manuel’s exit in August 2013, Sandberg became the Phillies’ interim manager, compiling a 119-159 record before leaving midway through a tough 2015 season.

-To honor Sandberg, the Cubs announced they would wear a special jersey patch for the remainder of the season.
-Cubs outfielder Ian Happ remarked that an entire generation of fans admires Sandberg, highlighting the tremendous influence he had on both the fan base and the team.
+In tribute, the Cubs announced they would wear a special jersey patch for the rest of the season.
+Outfielder Ian Happ said that Sandberg’s influence shaped an entire generation of fans and left an enduring mark on the team.

 - Advertisement -